nikxo/NXsend/README.md

     ```

 # Client configuration
 To configure the client for this project, you will need to follow a few essential steps.
-This section will guide you through the process of setting up the client through to creating a chat.
+This section will guide you through the process of setting up the client through to creating a conversation.

 ## Adding a server
 After launching the client, you will see an interface like this :